 How to Apply?

-If you would like to learn more about becoming an SFCASA volunteer, please join us at one of our 45 minute information sessions.
+If you would like to learn more about becoming an SFCASA volunteer, please join us for a 60 minute information sessions.

 - Fill out the online application here.

 - Once we receive your application, we will contact you to schedule a screening interview.

 - The interview will take place at the SFCASA office with our Manager of Training & Case Supervision, Bethany, and one of our Case Supervisors.

 - After the interview, we will let you know if we are inviting you to join our advocate training program.

 - During training we do a complete criminal background check.

 - Participation in the training program is not a guarantee that you will be sworn in as a CASA.
 It is a continuation of our screening process.

 For more information, please contact email@example.com or call Bethany at 415.398.8001 extension 101.

 SFCASA holds several training cycles each year.
 Training takes place in the evening; most sessions are from 6-9pm.
 Volunteers also attend a Court Panel Presentation and Court Observation at the court house, arrange a community agency visit, and complete an online child abuse mandated reporter training, and an online training on working with transition aged youth.